Chart Color Schemes

 An assessment of population growth drivers in Scullin reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Scullin's population is around 3049 as of Nov 2025.
-This reflects a decrease of 20 people (0.7%) since the 2021 Census, which reported a population of 3069 people.
-The change is inferred from the estimated resident population of 3039 from the ABS as of June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2132 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 56.4% of overall population gains during recent periods.
+Scullin's population, as of November 2025, is approximately 3,090 people.
+This figure represents an increase of 21 individuals since the 2021 Census, which recorded a population of 3,069.
+The growth is inferred from the estimated resident population of 3,039 in June 2024 and the addition of 15 validated new addresses post-Census.
+This results in a population density of around 2,160 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Scullin's growth rate of 0.7% since the Census places it within 2.0 percentage points of the SA3 area's growth (2.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 56.4% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-As we examine future population trends, projections indicate a decline in overall population, with the area's population expected to shrink by 266 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 36 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+Future population trends indicate a decline by 266 persons in Scullin by 2041, according to these projections.
+However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to expand by 36 people during this period.

 Frequently Asked Questions - Population